Debate over Kansas hamburger stand's mural could head to the Supreme Court

 ALGEO: So far, at least, public opinion in Salina seems to be in The Cozy's favor.
 Jon Blanchard is a landscape architect in Salina.
 He's also a former mayor of the city, and he's been outspoken in his support of The Cozy.
 He says the city has spent more than $700,000 on legal fees fighting the suit.

 JON BLANCHARD: It's one of those issues.
-It's about at least a 90-10 issue.
-Ninety percent of the people think it's really not worth the money.
+It's about at least a 90/10 issue.
+90% of the people think it's really not worth the money.

 For NPR News, I'm Matthew Algeo in Salina, Kansas.